c-tibbetts/191-Cameron-Tibbetts-/basic-commits/README.md

 1. Use `git status` to see which branch you are on.
 2. What does `git log` look like?
+Cameron@DESKTOP-BMLINED MINGW64 ~/Desktop/191-Cameron-Tibbetts-/basic-commits/exercise (master)
+$ git status
+On branch master

+No commits yet

+nothing to commit (create/copy files and use "git add" to track)

 3. Create a file
 4. What does the output from `git status` look like now?
+$ git status
+On branch master

+No commits yet

+Changes to be committed:
+  (use "git rm --cached <file>..." to unstage)
+        new file:   newfile

 5. `add` the file to the staging area
 6. How does `git status` look now?
+$ git status
+On branch master

+No commits yet

+Changes to be committed:
+  (use "git rm --cached <file>..." to unstage)
+        new file:   newfile

 7. `commit` the file to the repository
 8. How does `git status` look now?
+Cameron@DESKTOP-BMLINED MINGW64 ~/Desktop/191-Cameron-Tibbetts-/basic-commits/exercise (master)
+$ git status
+On branch master
+nothing to commit, working tree clean

 9. Change the content of the file you created earlier
 10. What does `git status` look like now?
+Cameron@DESKTOP-BMLINED MINGW64 ~/Desktop/191-Cameron-Tibbetts-/basic-commits/exercise (master)
+$ git status
+On branch master
+Changes not staged for commit:
+  (use "git add <file>..." to update what will be committed) (use "git restore <file>..." to discard changes in working directory)
+        modified:   newfile

+no changes added to commit (use "git add" and/or "git commit -a")

 11. `add` the file change
 12. What does `git status` look like now?
+Cameron@DESKTOP-BMLINED MINGW64 ~/Desktop/191-Cameron-Tibbetts-/basic-commits/exercise (master)
+$ git status
+On branch master
+Changes to be committed:
+  (use "git restore --staged <file>..." to unstage)
+        modified:   newfile

 13. Change the file again
 14. Make a `commit`
 15. What does the `status` look like now?
 The `log`?
+Cameron@DESKTOP-BMLINED MINGW64 ~/Desktop/191-Cameron-Tibbetts-/basic-commits/exercise (master)
+$ git status
+On branch master
+Changes not staged for commit:
+  (use "git add <file>..." to update what will be committed) (use "git restore <file>..." to discard changes in working directory)
+        modified:   newfile

+no changes added to commit (use "git add" and/or "git commit -a")

+Cameron@DESKTOP-BMLINED MINGW64 ~/Desktop/191-Cameron-Tibbetts-/basic-commits/exercise (master)
+$ git log
+commit d48aeafd1cd7b38c083a6ad07dd0aade92bb2f79 (HEAD -> master)
+Author: Cameron Tibbetts <ctibbett@uci.edu>
+Date:   Fri Jan 24 20:50:45 2020 -0800

+    changed newfile

+commit eb96bf852bc54b98507ae68a033740342093b89b
+Author: Cameron Tibbetts <ctibbett@uci.edu>
+Date:   Fri Jan 24 20:46:34 2020 -0800

+    added newfile

 16. Commit the newest change

 ## Useful commands